 The Town of Estes Park maintains around 59 centerline miles of paved streets.
 A successful pavement management program utilizes a variety of techniques that not only repairs pavement surfaces that have deteriorated, but more importantly maintains road way segments that are in good condition.
 Public Works now manages the street network of Estes Park with a computer-based program called PAVER™.
 This Windows-based program is a powerful tool in managing our pavements.
 A pavement management system uses engineering technology to determine when, where, and how to best maintain roadways.
 It provides the needed leverage to preserve the infrastructure investment.
 PAVER™ assists the Engineering Division in organizing, planning and budgeting for pavement maintenance.
 It offers prediction modeling and analysis for long term future control of all pavement management aspects.

-The 2020 Chip & Crack Seal Program was awarded to Vance Brothers, Inc. of Denver, Colorado.
+The 2021 Chip & Crack Seal Program was awarded to Vance Brothers, Inc. of Denver, Colorado.
 Crack Seal work is planned to begin on May 24 and is expected to last one to two weeks.
-Chip Seal work is planned to begin after the July 4 weekend and is expected to last one to three weeks weather dependent.
+Chip Seal work will begin after the July 4 weekend and is expected to last one to three weeks weather dependent.

 This work consists of applying hot asphalt sealant to roadway cracks, effectively preventing water from penetrating the road surface and creating potholes.

 Chip seals apply crushed aggregate "chips" over emulsified asphaltic oil.
 The oil seals the underlying surface from water penetration while the chips provide a new wearing surface for traffic.
 Chip seals have proven to be a very cost-effective method of maintaining local roadways.
 The roads that received a chip seal treatment in 2021 are: